 Here’s what the content editing screen looks like in WordPress:

-How flexible WordPress is
+How flexible is WordPress?

-WordPress is the more flexible than Wix.
+WordPress is more flexible than Wix.

 WordPress is also the most popular tool on this list – with nearly 30% of all websites using WordPress – which is perhaps the main evidence of its versatility.
-Well known brands like BBC or Time, famous artists like Beyonce or The Rolling Stones all use WordPress.
-Online stores, blogs, magazine websites, portfolios, membership websites, business-card sites, you name it, WordPress can run everything.
+Well-known brands like BBC or Time, famous artists like Beyonce or The Rolling Stones all use WordPress.
+Online stores, blogs, magazine websites, portfolios, membership websites, business-card sites – you name it – WordPress can run everything.
 And I do mean everything.

 - Use WordPress if you want to build your website on a budget.
-Even though you have to pay for the domain name and hosting, WordPress is still the most affordable solution on this list.
+Even though you have to pay for the domain name and hosting, WordPress is still the most affordable solution on the list.

 - Use WordPress if things like “servers” and “domains” and “software” don’t seem scary to you and if you’re willing to have a peek into some source code every once in a while.

-- Use WordPress if you want to have full control of your website – this includes not having to deal with anyone limiting the way you mange your website, the designs you use, or the features you have on your website.
+- Use WordPress if you want to have full control of your website – this includes not having to deal with anyone limiting the way you manage your website, the designs you use, or the features you have on your website.

-What is Wix and why use it?
+What is Wix and why should you use it?

 - Wix is a one-stop, fully-featured and self-contained website building tool.
 It lets you build a fully-operational website or e-commerce store from scratch.
 It not only acts as the operating system of your website – like WordPress – but also as the web server that houses the software.